-During the first quarter of 2021, the Company facilitated a tender offer for certain eligible employees to sell 236,086 vested stock options and outstanding shares of common stock to an existing investor at a per share price of \$23.75 per share.
-The Company recorded stock-based compensation of zero and \$1.6 million during the three and nine months ended September 30, 2021, respectively, in its condensed consolidated statements of operations for the difference between the price paid and the fair value of the Company's common stock on the date of the transaction.
+Other equity transactions- During the first quarter of 2021, the Company facilitated a tender offer for certain eligible employees to sell 236,086 vested stock options and outstanding shares of common stock to an existing investor at a per share price of \$23.75 per share.
+The Company recorded stock-based compensation of \$1.6 million during the three months ended March 31, 2021, in its condensed consolidated statements of operations for the difference between the price paid and the fair value of the Company's common stock on the date of the transaction.